top of page

 • Advanced Diagnostics: Radiography is not routinely recommended in the absence of red flags or other specific individual factors (e.g., potential contraindications to treatment).
 Consider ultrasound or MRI if there is non-response to treatment (e.g., to differentiate between full- and partial-thickness rotator cuff tears).

-8. Diagnostic Criteria for Soft Tissue Shoulder Disorders
+8. Clinical Presentation for Soft Tissue Shoulder Disorders

 Includes rotator cuff conditions (e.g., tendinopathies, partial tears), impingement syndrome, bursitis, calcific tendinitis, biceps tendon conditions, shoulder instability, AC joint conditions, labral tears and SLAP lesions, adhesive capsulitis, myofascial pain syndrome, osteoarthritis.